-Letting go can stir up guilt.
-You might feel guilty for letting things build up, for not paying attention to what really matters, or for overspending.
-It’s time to let the guilt go with the stuff.
+Letting go of things as you simplify your life can stir up some guilty feelings.
+You might feel guilt for letting things build up, for not paying attention to what really matters, or for overspending at some point.
+Now that you are ready to take action, it’s time to let the guilt go with the stuff.

 How to say goodbye: You’ve paid enough.
 You paid with your money, time and attention.
 And now you are paying with your heart and guilty feelings.
+Simplify for more joy.
 You can let go now.
 This three-step process will help.

 How to say goodbye: Start here.

-Much of the worry, stress, overreacting, gossiping, and complaining we add to our day is unnecessary drama.
+Much of the worry, stress, overreacting, gossiping, and complaining we add to our day is unnecessary drama and it’s holding you back from enjoying your life.
+When you struggle to let go of inserting yourself into things beyond your control, remember this.

 How to say goodbye: Don’t engage.
 Simply smile and walk away.